NVIDIA-Merlin/NVTabular/examples/inference_triton/README.md

 All the models should show "READY" status to indicate that they are loaded correctly.
 If a model fails to load the status will report the failure and a reason for the failure.
 If your model is not displayed in the table, check the path to the model repository and your CUDA drivers.

 Once the models are successfully loaded, you can run the `movielens_inference` notebook to send requests to the Triton IS.
+Note that, by default Triton will not start if models are not loaded successfully.